Fare Basis Survey (FBS)

 Data for a specific industry or variable may be suppressed (along with that of a second industry or variable) if the number of enterprises in the population is too low.

 Revisions and seasonal adjustment

-Quarterly estimates are provided for the most current quarter available.
-The data for the previous quarter are revised if necessary.
-Seasonal adjustments are not made to the data.
+Estimates are provided for the reference quarter and the previous reference quarter is revised if necessary.
+The data are not seasonally adjusted.

 Sampling error for estimates of totals (passenger volume, revenue, etc.) is derived from the standard formula used in a stratified replicated sample design while the Balanced Repeated Replication technique is used for estimates of ratios and proportions.
 A measure of the estimate's reliability is provided by its associated coefficient of variation (c.v.), defined as the ratio of the estimate's standard error to the estimate itself, expressed as a percentage.
 Estimates with a coefficient of less than 10 can be generally considered to be reliable from a sampling point of view.
 Estimates for markets below 1,000 passengers are not regarded as being reliable; however, above 10,000 passengers, estimates fall within the normally acceptable range.
 The reliability of passenger volume estimates is also established by means of confidence intervals.

 CVs were calculated for each estimate and are available upon request.
 Generally, average fares by sector and by fare type group obtained very good CVs (10% or less).
 CVs are higher but still acceptable (under 25%) for fare types not frequently used and for average fares related to smaller markets.